Harvard–Yale football rivalry: 1972

-In Boston November 25 Yale overcame a 17–0 Harvard second quarter lead with 28 unanswered points.
+In Boston on November 25, Yale overcame a 17–0 Harvard second quarter lead with 28 unanswered points.
 Yale won, 28–17.

-Dick Jauron, who rushed for 183 yards, setting the all-time record in the series, and captain Dick Perschel, at linebacker, lead the Bulldogs to the come from behind victory.
+Dick Jauron, who rushed for 183 yards, setting the all-time record in the series, and captain Dick Perschel, at linebacker, lead the Bulldogs to the come-from-behind victory.
 Harvard's Ted DeMars rushed for 153 yards, including an 86-yard first quarter touchdown.

-Harvard was held scoreless after quarterback Eric Crone's one yard touchdown run and the successful conversion kick.
+Harvard was held scoreless after quarterback Eric Crone's one-yard touchdown run and the successful conversion kick.
 Momentum swung away from Harvard after fumbling on its one-yard line later in the quarter.
 Tyrell Henning scored eventually for Yale.

 Momentum swung seemingly further toward Yale when a Harvard punt was blocked on the subsequent set of downs; however, Jauron was stopped at the 1-yard line before halftime.
 Jauron scored on a seventy-four run early in the third quarter.

 Jauron, among a myriad of awards, won the Gridiron Club of Greater Boston George H. "Bulger" Lowe award for the season.

 1974

-November 22 Harvard Stadium was the setting for a late fourth quarter 95-yard drive that defeated an undefeated and untied Yale team.
-Senior quarterback, first year starter and eventual All Ivy First Team football selection.
-Milt Holt lead the Harvard offense to the winning touchdown through a Yale defense that lead the League in many statistical categories.
+On November 22, Harvard Stadium was the setting for a late fourth quarter 95-yard drive that defeated an undefeated and untied Yale team.
+Senior quarterback, first year starter and eventual All Ivy First Team football selection Milt Holt lead the Harvard offense to the winning touchdown through a Yale defense that lead the League in many statistical categories.
 Holt scored on a sweep around left end for Harvard's 20th point.
 The Crimson won, 21–16.
 Harvard and Yale both finished the season 6–1 in the League and shared the title.

 Gary Fencik caught 11 passes for 187 yards in the losing effort.
 Fencik was one of a total of six varsity letterwinners on the field—with Yale teammates Elvin Charity and Vic Staffieri (whom Carm Cozza described as "the best captain I ever had" when Staffieri lead the 1976 Bulldogs team), and Bill Emper, Dan Jiggetts, and Pat McInally for Harvard—who were named later to the Ivy League Silver Anniversary team.
 Greg Dubinetz, a Yale senior lineman, was drafted by the Cincinnati Bengals in the ninth round of the 1975 NFL draft and enjoyed a brief professional football career.